Sapa: Diverse Ethnics and Cultures

 Ethnic groups

-Among 54 ethnic groups found along Vietnam, excluding the dominant Kinh people, there are eight different ethnic groups in Sapa including Hmong, Dao (pronounced Zao or Yao), Tay, Giay (pronounced Zai), Muong, Thai, Hoa (ethnic Chinese) and Xa Pho.
-The majority of citizens in Sapa are Hmong and Dao people which accounts for over 70% of the population while the last four groups only comprise more or less 1% of the people in total.
-A large number of ethnics are subsistence farmers, distributed unevenly throughout the district while others live in Sapa town, providing various kind of travel services to make a living.
+Among the 54 ethnic groups found in Vietnam, excluding the predominant Kinh population, Sapa is home to eight different ethnic groups, including Hmong, Dao (pronounced Zao or Yao), Tay, Giay (pronounced Zai), Muong, Thai, Hoa (ethnic Chinese), and Xa Pho.
+The majority of the population consists of Hmong and Dao people, who together account for over 70% of the residents, while the remaining groups each comprise about 1-2%.
+Many people from these ethnic groups engage in subsistence farming, while others reside in Sapa town, providing various travel services to support their livelihoods.

 Costume